-When you’ve decided on a house to buy and entered into escrow, you can expect a preliminary title report.
-The report will verify ownership and reveal lurking issues that will not be covered under a subsequent title insurance policy.
+When you’ve decided on a house to buy and entered into escrow, you can expect to receive a preliminary title report.
+The report will verify ownership and reveal any lurking issues that will not be covered under a subsequent title insurance policy.

-When you’re buying a home, the preliminary title report gives you the chance to remove or eliminate problems before you close on the property in order to avoid any legal headaches that arise from those issues.
+This is an important step: When you’re buying a home, the preliminary title report gives you the chance to remove or eliminate problems before you close on the property.
+This can help you avoid any legal headaches that arise from those issues.

-Here’s a look at how to read these documents and what kind of information you can expect to find in them.
+Here’s a look at how to read these documents and what kind of information you can expect to find in them, including:

 Title Insurance 101

-First you’ll need to fully understand what title insurance is.
+First, you’ll need to understand what title insurance is.
 A title is the set of legal rights you have to a property once you buy it.
 A clear title is the goal, meaning you want the property to be free of liens and other ownership claims.

 Title insurance protects both buyers and lenders against any problems with a title when ownership of a property transfers from one person to another.